CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

   in orderedUpdates anUpdate upds
 ```

-It's possible there are functions which can do this in the standard library, but
+(It's entirely possible there are functions which can do this in the standard
-I found it easier to just define them here.
+library, but I found it easier to just define them.)

 ## Forward-Checking!

-Finally we've arrived at the thing we were talking about!
-The tooling took _a
+Finally we've arrived at the thing we were talking about using!
+The tooling took
-while_ to get through, although I guess that makes sense given that it's doing
+_a while_ to get through, although I guess that makes sense given that it's
-the brunt of the work...
+doing the brunt of the work...

 Anyway, onwards!

+### Actual function declarations

 Now that we know the shape of the things we're passing around (lists of
 variables and arcs), we can give the original function declarations some actual